-To effectively support informed decision-making in UAM traffic, it is crucial to develop an FD based on real-world drone traffic data.
-This paper proposes a general framework for constructing the FD for UAM, incorporating theoretical analysis and physical tests.
+To effectively support informed decision-making in UAM traffic, it is crucial to develop UAM FDs based on real-world drone traffic data.
+This paper proposes a general framework for constructing the FD for UAM, incorporating theoretical analysis and physical experiments.
 Figure~\ref{fig:framework} illustrates the overall framework of the proposed method.
-On the theoretical side, we first design two control laws inspired by unsignalized intersection control, namely stop sign control and roundabout control.
-These control laws focus on collision avoidance algorithms when conflicts arise in the predicted future trajectories of drones, which is the main factors leading to congestion in UAM operations.
+On the theoretical side, we first design two control laws inspired by the unsignalized intersection control, namely stop sign control and roundabout control.
+These control laws focus on collision avoidance when conflicts arise in the predicted future trajectories of drones, which are the main factors leading to congestion in the UAM.
 Based on these control laws, we further develop simulation-based traffic generation methods to create diverse traffic scenarios and improve the generalizability of our findings.
-Finally, using traffic flow theory, we identify key measurements such as density and flow, and calibrate the FD of UAM traffic, which captures the macroscopic relationships and supports the analysis of UAM traffic properties.
-On the experimental side, to incorporate real-world disturbances such as drone dynamics and system delays, we conduct physical tests using a reduced-scale platform equipped with Bitcraze Crazyflie drones.
+Finally, using traffic flow theory, we identify key measurements such as density and flow for near-stationary traffic conditions, and calibrate the FD of UAM traffic, which captures the macroscopic relationships and supports the analysis of UAM traffic properties.
+On the experimental side, to incorporate real-world disturbances such as drone dynamics and system delays, we conduct physical experiments using a reduced-scale platform equipped with Bitcraze Crazyflie drones.
 Trajectories generated from simulation are used as reference inputs and transmitted as control commands to the drone swarm.
 The drones' actual movements are then recorded by the positioning system, and the collected trajectory data are analyzed using FD theory to validate and refine the theoretical and simulation-based results.
 Preliminary calibration results indicate that the traditional FD structure remains applicable for describing the traffic flow characteristics of UAM.
 Moreover, some conclusions commonly observed in ground transportation are also applicable to UAM, such as the impact of different control laws and parameter settings on variations in the FD curve, and the significant enhancement of traffic capacity with smaller safety spacing settings.
-Besides, it was observed that the FD curves derived from physical tests tend to shift rightward compared to those obtained from simulations, which highlights the need for physical tests to corroborate and improve findings from pure theoretical or simulation studies.
-Finally, to obtain further insights into real-world UAM operations, we scale the results from the reduced-scale platform to realistic operating conditions, which can serve as a benchmark reference for future studies and applications.
+Besides, it was observed that the FD curves derived from physical experiments tend to shift rightward compared to those obtained from simulations, which highlights the need for physical experiments to corroborate and improve findings from pure theoretical or simulation studies.
+Finally, to obtain further insights into real-world UAM traffic, we scale the results from the reduced-scale platform to realistic operating conditions, which can serve as a benchmark reference for future studies and applications.